 Quality matters, especially where security is concerned.
 Inferior padlocks tend to frustrate users in one of two ways, either by falling apart or by freezing up.
 The best padlocks, on the other hand, function smoothly and last a long time.
 Read our guide to understanding and differentiating between the many padlock options available today—and don’t miss our top picks, below!

-- BEST VALUE: desired tools 4-Digit Combination Lock
+- BEST BUDGET: desired tools 4-Digit Combination Lock

 - BEST FOR OUTDOOR USE: FJM Triple Chrome Plated D-Shaped Padlock

 - HONORABLE MENTION: Master Lock Padlock with BumpStop Technology

 Padlocks come in two main standards: Keyed and combination.
 The type is not determined by how the padlock looks, but in the mechanism used to open the lock.
 As indicated by their names, you use a key to access a keyed padlock and enter a series of numbers to open a combination padlock.
 Beyond this simple difference, this article describes the locking mechanisms more thoroughly below.